RyanMcDonagh/remindyou/README.md

 ## To Use

 1)  Clone the repository
-2)  Run `docker-compuse up` on the root directory of the repository
+2)  Run `docker-compose up` on the root directory of the repository
-3)  Visit `http://localhost:1234` on your browser of choice
+3)  Visit `http://localhost:1234` on your browser of choice once all containers are fully loaded
-4)  Once the app has loaded, login with the following credentials
+4)  Once the app has loaded, login with the following credentials:

     `email`: `ryan@gmail.com`
     `password`: `ilikecats`